nortizcode/100DaysOfCode/r1-log.md

 its going to take my JS skills to the next level...

 ### R1D13
-Today I continued to work on my JavaScriot through a book and excersizes from "A smarter way to learn JavaScript".
+Today I continued to work on my JavaScript through a book and excersizes from "A smarter way to learn JavaScript".

+### RID14
+I am continuing to work on JavaScript.
+I feel like these excersizes are really helping me and I could always afford to get better at JS